phyntom/pesaEm/README.md

 -  password : admin123

 > **Note** : To simplify testing the functionalities of the application logs are printed in the console and file so that reviewer can see the execution process.
 The process of sending payment requests to Mpesa platform is also logged in the console and log file located in
 ## Second Approach

 ```
 mvn package && java -jar target/demo-swarm.jar

 ```
+> **Note** : To simplify testing the functionalities of the application logs are printed in the console and file so that reviewer can see the execution process.
+The process of sending payment requests to Mpesa platform is also logged in the console and log file located in
 # Running the demo online
 Go in your prefered web browser and put this link :
 ```